SimranMakhija7/HackMIT-2020/README.md

 ## Future Plans

 We do have various plans for the future, such as:
 1. Gamifying the progress for users
 2. Support for more languages
 3. Lessons on more technologies
 4. A web-based learning platform designed for educators
+5. Improvements in UI

+## Special Credits

+Special thanks to [Aman Dhattarwal](https://www.youtube.com/channel/UCmXZxX_qexEZxhb5_vQKPCw) for the amazing [C++ Course](https://www.youtube.com/playlist?list=PLKKfKV1b9e8qBh_LG02V8R8qGRQjloeBj) he has published on YouTube, which we have utilised in the application.